adobe-apiplatform/umapi-client.py/README.md

 }
 ```

-The Action object always requires the user ID, but supports additional top-level action properties such as `requestID` and `domain`.
-It reads these attributes from `**kwargs` so there are no restrictions on which of these attributes can be provided.
+The Action object constructoe always requires the unique user ID,
+but supports additional top-level ID properties such as `requestID` and `domain`.
+It reads these attributes from `**kwargs` so there are no restrictions on which
+of these attributes can be provided.

 Example Python: